krishnakumar2925/krishnakumar2925/README.md

 - 👋 Hi, I’m @krishnakumar2925
-- 👀 I’m interested in interesting job role
+- 👀 I’m interested in Automation testing
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning different testing tools and
 - 💞️ I’m looking to collaborate on partner
 - 📫 How to reach me ?... mail me krishnakumar2925@gamil.com